nick1997a/model/README.md

 # model: Multi-TransDTI
-# All the source codes including datasets and model will be uploaded publicly once the paper is accepted.
+# All the source codes including datasets and model have been uploaded publicly.